aksommerville/ra3/README.md

 ## TODO

-- [ ] Emuhost
-- - [ ] Option to black out some portion of the framebuffer edge?
-I think Castlevania 2 could benefit from this.
 - [ ] Backend
 - - [ ] Real time framebuffer stream and input override -- support the GDEX use case, where there's an RA server on each play station, and admin on a laptop.
 - - - [ ] Have game open its own server so web client can connect directly, don't pass thru a middleman.